 When God said, “Trouble will not last,” I believed Him.
 However, while I endured these things I felt hopeless, as though the world was ending.
 I thought to myself, “Where is the joy of the Lord that God promised me?”
 But even in my despair, I made the conscious decision to believe God, rather than believe my circumstances.

 Today, I have a different outlook on life.
 I have learned to “count it all joy when I fall into various trials, knowing that the testing of my faith produces patience” (James 1:2-3).
-God does not afflict us with pain, nor does He afflict us with sickness like COVID-19; the devil does that.
-But what the devil means for evil, God turns it around for good.
-Friends, I want you to know trouble won’t last always, so in the morning look for joy with anticipation, for the joy of the Lord is your strength.
+God does not afflict us with pain, nor does He afflict us with sickness like COVID-19.
+The devil does that.
+But what the devil means for evil, God turns around for good.
+Friends, I want you to know trouble won’t last always.
+In the morning, look for joy with anticipation, for the joy of the Lord is your strength.

 Beauty for Ashes

-I am sure that you have seen your share of bad days.
+I am sure you have seen your share of bad days.
 You may even be having a bad day right now.
-But you cannot give up on life, and whatever you do, do not give up on God just because you are having a bad day.
+But you cannot give up on life, and whatever you do, do not give up on God because you are having a bad day.
 Bad days come and go.
-Rest assured that trouble won’t last always, so in the morning look for joy.
+Rest assured that trouble will not last, so look for joy in the morning.